Knowledge base

 - ... copy-paste the headers displayed according to the method above.

 However, for the headers to be present, it is essential to forward the message not in the body of the message but as an attachment only.
-The email attachment will be in principle in the .eml
+The email as an attachment will be in the .eml

 format and this file contains all the necessary headers.

-A third method for complete email transmission is explained in this other guide.
+A third method for complete email forwarding is explained in this other guide.